EliahKagan/newrepo-findrepo/README.md

-When there are other repositories that would have matched except for differences in capitalization (a situation that would typically arise only by accident), it gives yout the URL but also warns:
+When there are other repositories that would have matched except for differences in capitalization (a situation that would typically arise only by accident), it gives you the URL but also warns:

 ```none
 $ findrepo TestRepo